 I felt very confident about the math in this project.
 I felt good about my ability to complete most of the math in this project.
 I felt a lot of the math in this project was too hard for me to do alone.
-I understood all the math I understand most of the math I understood some of the math but and did not need help to but needed a little help to solve needed help to complete complete the problems. some of the problems. most of the problems.
-I easily used many strategies I needed some help to use I had trouble understanding to solve the math the best strategies for the best way to solve many problems efficiently. solving the math problems. of the math problems.
+I understood all the math and did not need help to complete the problems.
+I understand most of the math but needed a little help to solve some of the problems.
+I understood some of the math but needed help to complete most of the problems.
+I easily used many strategies to solve the math problems efficiently.
+I needed some help to use the best strategies for solving the math problems.
+I had trouble understanding the best way to solve many of the math problems.
 I feel I am ready for a harder math project.
 I feel I would like to spend more time practicing similar math problems.
-I feel I need assistance to work on similar math problems.
+I feel I need assistance to work on similar math problems